- Estimated Time1 Hour 0 Minute

 - Yield2 1/2 - 3 cups

 This homemade goldenberry apricot chia preserve is here for the win.
-Both dried goldenberries and apricots provide their share of antioxidant compounds, while pleasantly balancing sweetness and tartness for an ultimate flavor punch.
+Both goldenberries and apricots provide their share of antioxidant compounds, while pleasantly balancing sweetness and tartness for an ultimate flavor punch.
 Anti-inflammatory chia seeds are a great source of protein as well as soluble and insoluble dietary fiber, one of which enables them to create a jam-like consistency, while the other boosts digestion.
 Flavored with lemon juice and honey, this homemade goldenberry apricot chia jam beats the store-bought varieties hands down.

 - Cut the apricots and goldenberries into smaller pieces.(5 minutes)